Business Loans for Immigrants: A Guide for 2020

 An Expert’s Advice: Business Loans For Immigrants

-According to Sahil Vakil, the Founder & CEO of MYRA Wealth – a Registered Investment Advisor (RIA) that provides Personal Finance services to International & Multicultural individuals in the United States – a large majority of whom are 1st & 2nd generation immigrants, there are a few resources that new immigrants with their own business should be aware of when seeking out a loan.
+According to Sahil Vakil, the Founder & CEO of MYRA Wealth – a Registered Investment Advisor (RIA) that provides Personal Finance services to International & Multicultural individuals in the United States – a large majority of whom are 1st & 2nd generation immigrants, there are a few resources that new immigrants with their own business should be aware of when seeking out business financing.
 “If a new or recent immigrant is trying to start a business and get approved for a loan, The Small Business Administration is a great starting point.
 They assist permanent residents as well as legal non-permanent citizens with connecting with lenders that best fit their needs,” Sahil explained.
 SBA loans can indeed be the most affordable type of loans and are options for permanent residents or working visa holders.
 They do, however, often have a lot of hurdles to jump through.
 You’ll need a credit history and business history to apply.
 This document on the SBA website (flip to page 110) details the rules that apply to immigrants who are applying for SBA loans.
-Another option Sahil mentioned are business grants.
+Another option Sahil mentioned is business grants.
 Open grants are available on Grants.gov.
 One thing to note is that grants are highly competitive.
 When we asked Sahil about what new immigrant business owners can do to make their loan applications more appealing to lenders, he had a few tips.
 “First, make sure there is a proper business plan in place.
 There needs to be a clear understanding of what the money will be used for and why it’s needed in the first place.
 The last thing you need is to take on debt that you cannot afford.”

 A small business owner’s story about getting financing for his business

-The Online Marketplace May be a Better Fit for New Business Loans for Immigrants
+The Online Marketplace May Be a Better Fit for New Business Loans for Immigrants

 Biz2Credit | Motel Loans